 Matilda J. (Burgoyne) Woods was born in about 1838 in Ohio, likely Muskingum County, the daughter of James and Mary (Miner) Burgoyne.

-After the untimely death of her sister Mahala Woods, Matilda married her widowed brother-in-law, William Woods (1820- ? ).
+After the untimely death of her sister Mahala Woods, the 21-year-old Matilda married her widowed brother-in-law, William Woods (1820- ? ).
 The nuptials were held on Feb.
 24, 1860, in Howard County, IN.

 When the federal census enumeration was made in 1860, the newlywed Woodses lived on a farm in Liberty Township, Howard County.